dadi/api/docs/install.ubuntu.md

 ### Forever

-To run Serama in the background, install [Forever](https://github.com/nodejitsu/forever) and [Forever-service](https://github.com/zapty/forever-service):
+To run the API server in the background, install [Forever](https://github.com/nodejitsu/forever) and [Forever-service](https://github.com/zapty/forever-service):

 `[sudo] npm install forever -g`

 `[sudo] npm install -g forever-service`

-Install Serama as a service and ensure it loads on boot:
+Install as a service and ensure it loads on boot:

-`[sudo] forever-service install -s bantam/main.js -e NODE_ENV=production serama --start`
+`[sudo] forever-service install -s main.js -e NODE_ENV=production serama --start`

 _Note the environment variable - `NODE_ENV=production` - must be set to target the required config version._

-You can then interact with Serama as a service using the following command:
+You can then interact with the service using the following command:

 - Start: `[sudo] start serama`
 - Stop: `[sudo] stop serama`